zy3110/DNSServer/README.md

-Requirements to run (dependencies):
+# Requirements to run (dependencies):

-dnspython
+* dnspython
-cryptography
+* cryptography
-ipaddress
+* ipaddress

+Perhaps install in your local Python environment first.
+Lookup how to do so.